Zhenjiang Lantern Festival

 Not sure who, but from what I understood from my friends, this is some river goddess

-The biggest problem with going somewhere with some friends is finding time to shoot.
+The biggest problem with going somewhere with friends is finding time to shoot.
 Friends are not so interested in waiting for a couple of minutes to let you shoot each time you see something interesting.
-I tried to shoot as fast as possible but I could see that some of my friends were getting a little frustrated with me.
+I tried to shoot as fast as possible, but I could see that some of my friends were getting a little frustrated with me.

 Evil pig.
 The Chinese character also says Evil.